Implementation of vibration monitoring

 Therefore, the most sensitive methods of inspection machine, running through fault detection in individual symptoms components, seen the greatest deviation from normal conditions to be focused on these symptoms making it easier to detect abnormalities.

 The selection of a control method therefore depends on the type of components susceptible to damage and how this occurs.
-It is then possible to consider the possible chances of controlling the degradation of these components and it may even be possible to find a single technique that can detect all kinds of probable failures in a machine with reasonable efficiency..
+Possible hypotheses for controlling the degradation of these components can then be considered and it may even be possible to find a single technique that can detect all types of probable faults in a machine with reasonable efficiency..

 On the other hand, the specific situation of maintaining each plant will impose some constraints on the choice of inspection techniques to implement.